AsgardCms/Documentation/v2/page-module/hooks.md

 In those events you have access to the following methods:

 - `getAttributes()`: Will return the current attributes of the entity
+- `getAttribute('name', 'default')`: Will return the `name` attribute
 - `setAttributes([])`: Will set your given attributes
-- `getOriginal()`: Will return the original attributes, untouched by other listeners
+- `getOriginal()`: Will return the original attributes, untouched by other listeners.
+Optional parameter can be used to get a specific original key

 The `PageIsUpdating` has one more method: